ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 |     682 |  vn351 |    0.016852 |                                                                                                    Ethnic Origin - Total Sex / Total - Ethnic origin for the population in private households - 25% sample data / European origins / British Isles origins |
 |     439 |  vn108 |    0.016713 | Housing - Total Sex / Total -  Owner and tenant households with household total income greater than zero, in non-farm, non-reserve private dwellings by shelter-cost-to-income ratio - 25% sample data / Spending less than 30% of income on shelter costs |

-As shown in the table above, important numeric factors that indicate strong transit use include:
+As shown in the table above, important numeric factors that indicate high transit use include:

-(1) Large of immigrant population who moved to Canada when they were 25 to 44 years old,
+(1) Large number of immigrant population who moved to Canada when they were 25 to 44 years old,

 (2) High labor participation rate (number of people working as a percentage of total population),